Dimon55319/AICar/README.md

 A little project to learn about wheel colliders an AI in a Unity 3D Car.
 The goal is to resolve all the challenges.

+(I created this project to train engineers at DeNA Vancouver.)

 ## Requirements

 This project was tested with Unity 5.2.